This is the House That Jack Built

 After Margaret died in December of that same year, newlywed Jackson set out to make his mark in Larchmont by bringing the best of Beulah Hill to town.
 He took down the Woodruff house and in its place built elegant English coaching stables with a courtyard in the center.
 The new fifty thousand dollar structure (1.5 million dollars today) housed fifteen stalls and a carriage repository containing all the latest Paris and American carriages and go-carts.
 Centered on the ridge over the main entry was a prominent tapered wood shingled clock tower, capped by a segmented copper cupola.
 A slender spire, embellished by whimsical copper flowers was planted on top.
 The stable also housed “bachelor quarters” and a squash court.

 On the grounds Jack built a small set of links for the special use of himself and his brothers George, Bayard and Powers, who a year later would marry Amy’s daughter Gladys.
 The Gourauds were in Europe during construction.
 Jack brought back a powerful racing automobile from London.
 Amy planned to bring her ten thousand dollar kennel and her yacht which would be rigged out at the Larchmont Yacht Club.
-They attended a party at the club in August of ’92.
-Handsome Harry, the husband that Amy divorced a year and a half earlier, the “Great Commodore,” sang “Honey My Sweet” to the crowd…
+She was a nationally known dog fancier, whose French bulldogs won at Westminster three years in a row.

 The stable was of particular importance to the Gourauds as a showplace for their high-stepping thoroughbred horses.
-Horses and carriages were a major interest of the Gourauds who showed their best mounts in the annual New York horse shows with their tally-hos, drawn by four thoroughbred stepping horses.
+Horses and carriages were a major interest of the Gourauds who showed their best mounts in the annual New York horse.
 It was a veritable equine fairyland.
 After attending an auto show at Madison Square Garden, Jack developed a passion for automobiles.
 The stable/carriage house then had to make room for a variety of horseless surreys, Parisian go-carts, Victorias and runabouts.
 Jack later became a member of the City and Country Motor Club.
 The automobile enthusiast and speed demon was arrested in Manhattan twice for his recklessness, once for driving at the rate of 17 miles per hour and the second time at the breakneck speed of 25 miles per hour.